-Wreck Beach takes pride in its designation as one of the best nude beaches; in the summer, Wreck Beach plays host to a number of fun, nude beach events, including the annual Bare Buns Run and the "world-record" skinny dipping event.
+Wreck Beach takes pride in its designation as one of the best nude beaches; in the summer, Wreck Beach plays host to a number of fun, nude beach events, including the annual Bare Buns Run and annual world record skinny dipping event.

-Although there are vendors on the beach selling everything from food items to forbidden things, it's best to take everything with you that you might need for a day in the sun.
+Although there are vendors on the beach selling everything from food to hand-made jewelry, it's best to take everything with you that you might need for a day in the sun.
 Washrooms are available at the foot of the steps from Trail 6, which is the most direct way to get down to the beach but it does involve lots of steep steps, so leave the bulky items at home.

 What to Do at Wreck Beach